puckzxz/NotAnotherAnimeTheme/README.md

 In your appearance settings make sure you select "**Dark**"

-If you have any questions, comments, or concerns feel free to send me a message Discord at WhatDaPuck#2080
+If you have any questions, comments, or concerns feel free to send me a message on Discord at WhatDaPuck#2080

 If you have any issues then you can,